compintell/Mooncake.jl/README.md

 1. value-dependent control flow
 1. mutation of arrays and mutable structs

 These are noteworthy in the sense that they are different from ReverseDiff / Zygote.
 Enzyme is also able to do these things.

-Please be aware that by "performant" we mean similar performance to ReverseDiff with a compiled tape.
+Please be aware that by "performant" we mean similar or better performance than ReverseDiff with a compiled tape, but not as good performance as Enzyme.

 ### What won't work